davidpet/projects/README.md

    - horizontal snippet generator (considering SnippetMaster to be vertical)
      - eg. cmopare what inheriting interface looks like in a list of languages

+1. Figure out how to make OpenMusic paths system independent
+1. See if getting Lisp and OM into Bazel is desirable and feasible

+   - also make Lisp snippets